The dance continues - from the mighty rulers and all the way down society's ladder. The illustration above is from Basel, Switzerland.

 The entire society takes part in the dance, rich and poor, lay and learned, young and old, man and woman.
 This means that dances of death are a great source for discovering the medieval state of mind.
 There's also quite an amount of satire and social criticism.

-Today we are no longer threatened by The Black Death - but Death itself hasn't retired, and whether or not we shall die simultaneously - hand in hand as on the paintings - the mortality rate remains the same as in the Middle Ages, namely 100%.
+Today we are no longer threatened by The Black Death - but Death itself hasn't retired, and whether or not we shall die simultaneously - hand in hand as in the paintings - the mortality rate remains the same as in the Middle Ages, namely 100%.
 The moral of the dance of death is "prepare" and that moral is still valid.